-- 1) Prohibits a business from developing or maintaining a browser that does not include a setting that enables a consumer to send an opt-out preference signal to a business with which the consumer interacts through the browser.
-This required setting must be easy for a reasonable person to locate and enable. - 2) Prohibits a business from developing or maintaining a device through which a consumer interacts with a business that does not include a setting that enables the consumer to send an opt-out preference signal to that business pursuant to regulations adopted by the PPA. - 3) Authorizes the PPA to adopt regulations as necessary to implement and administer this law, including to update the definitions of "browser" and "device" to address changes in technology, data collection, obstacles to implementation, or privacy concerns. - 4) Defines "browser" to mean an interactive software application that is primarily used by consumers to access internet websites. - 5) Includes findings and declarations that this law furthers the purposes and intent of the CPRA.
+- 1) Establishes the California Opt Me Out Act. - 2) Prohibits a business from developing or maintaining a browser or browser engine that does not include a setting that enables a consumer to send an opt-out preference signal to a business with which the consumer interacts through the browser.
+This required setting must be easy for a reasonable person to locate and configure. - 3) Requires a business that develops or maintains a browser or browser engine to make clear to a consumer in its public disclosures how the opt-out preference signal works and the types of personal information to which the signal would apply. - 4) Authorizes the PPA to adopt regulations as necessary to implement and administer this law. - 5) Defines the relevant terms: - a) "Browser" means an interactive software application that is used by consumers to locate, access, and navigate internet websites. - b) "Browser engine" means the software component of a web browser or web-enabled application that interprets and renders web content, including HTML, CSS, and JavaScript, transforming code into interactive visual output on a consumer's device, including, but not limited to, Blink, Gecko, and WebKit. - c) "Opt-out preference signal" means a signal that complies with this title and that communicates the consumer's choice to opt out of the sale and sharing of the consumer's personal information. - 6) Includes findings and declarations that this law furthers the purposes and intent of the CPRA.